20ChaituR/neuralnets/README.md

 The program will create a neural network with the specifications contained in the configuration file.
 It will then randomize the weights of the network and train it using the data in the training data file.
-The output of the network will be put into a bmp file specified by the user.
+The output of the network will either be printed or be put into a bmp file specified by the user.
+The default output file is `images/output.bmp`.
 You can override the default file paths if you wish.
 Your files should have the following structures:

 ## Structure of the Weights File

-The format for the weights is as follows: first, the size of each layer is given.
+The default filename for the weights file is `weights.txt`.
+The format of this file is as follows: first, the size of each layer is given.
 Then, for each layer, the matrix for the weights is given.
 This matrix is such that the number of rows is the number of nodes in the previous activation layer, and the number of columns is the number of nodes in the next activation layer.
 Each column is space separated and each row is on the next line.
 There